NewDark90/privacy-coins-2021/post/coins-all.md

 **My Impression**:

-An "in-house" privacy token based on an Islamic exchange website?
+An "in-house" privacy coin based on an Islamic exchange website?
 Huh.
 Easily one of more niche coins in this list.
 The only use case I can tell is if you really want to use this exchange specifically.
 Monero already exists, and this is just a slightly modified Monero implementation.

 *How do I feel about this project?* Wary 😕